Home

 (1871-1959)

-Oliver Jasper Farabee was born in January 1871, likely in Greene County, PA, the son of Spencer and Nancy (Minor) Farabee.
-Little is known about his life.
+Oliver Jasper Farabee was born on Jan.
+24, 1871 in Hundred, Wetzel County, WV, the son of Spencer and Nancy (Minor) Farabee.
+His middle name also has been given as "John."

-Oliver never married, and resided with his parents for many years.
+Oliver never married, and resided with his parents for many years and then after their deaths in Franklin Township near Waynesburg, Greene County, PA

 In 1910, he worked as a laborer in a local tin mill.
-Working in the same occupation of his younger cousins William Allen Miner and Harry Orlan Miner, Ol also was a "well-known" carpenter in and around Greene County.
+Working in the same occupation of his younger cousins William Allen Miner and Harry Orlan Miner, Oliver also became a "well-known" carpenter in and around Greene County.

-Oliver died on Jan.
-2, 1959, at the age of 87, at the Greene County Hospital in Waynesburg.
+Suffering from hardening of the arteries and kidney disease, Oliver was stricken with a heart attack during the Christmas season of 1958 and admitted to the Greene County Hospital in Waynesburg.
+Hedied there three weeks later on Jan.
+2, 1959, at the age of 87.
 He was buried at Oakmont Cemetery near Waynesburg, following services at the Church-Mariner Funeral Home, officiated by Rev. John P. Doney.
+His nephew Thomas Farabee of Amity signed the official Pennsylvania certificate of death.

-At his death, Ol's newspaper obituary was clipped by a nephew, William Franklin "Frank" Taylor (son of Ida [Farabee] Taylor), and saved for posterity.
-The obituary said Ol "was the last of his family and had never married.
+At his death, Oliver's newspaper obituary was clipped by a nephew, William Franklin "Frank" Taylor (son of Ida [Farabee] Taylor), and saved for posterity.
+The obituary said Oliver "was the last of his family and had never married.
 Several nieces and nephews survive."

 His brother Clint and nephew Thomas served as executors of his estate.